Tobber55/p05_BATMood/design.md

 | Authentication | Flask sessions |

 ## Why This Stack Was Chosen
-My team prefers the ease of use and aesthetic of Bootstrap and we have experience with it on multiple projects.
+My team prefers the ease of use and aesthetic possibilities of Bootstrap and we have experience with it on multiple projects.
 SQLite seems relatively cleaner to use with Flask and we have all used it extensively.

 # Team Ownership Plan